xiaohan2012/daily-reading/week-plans/nov-13.md

 - formalize the formulation (both problems), single edge algorithm, disproof sub/super modularity (1 h)
 - discussion with Cigdem (1h)

+## frog

+- found a bug in infer infection probabilities, need to remove uninfected nodes as well.
+- plotted an example on cascade 81, prediction error-based looks better than other methods

+after fixing the bug:

+the result varies on datasets. in general, random and prediction error are the best. pagerank is the worst.

+- on lattice, prediction error is the best
+- on karate, random is the best

 ## single edge case